-If a BREAK symbol is received while the BDLC is transmitting or receiving, an invalid symbol (in BSVR) interrupt will be generated.
-Reading the BSVR (see 20.7.4 BDLC State Vector Register) will clear this interrupt condition.
+If a BREAK symbol is received while the BDLC is transmitting or receiving, an invalid symbol (\$1C in BSVR) interrupt will be generated.
+Reading the BSVR register (see 20.7.4 BDLC State Vector Register) will clear this interrupt condition.
 The BDLC will wait for the bus to idle, then wait for a start-of-frame (SOF) symbol.

 The BDLC cannot transmit a BREAK symbol.
-It only can receive a BREAK symbol from the J1850 bus.
+It can only receive a BREAK symbol from the J1850 bus.